Google Merchant Center Issues & Fixes: How to Resolve Feed Issues, Product-Level Errors, and Account-Level Disapprovals

 How to fix Google Merchant Center price-mismatch errors?

 Maintain consistent pricing and availability across your website, product feed, and structured data.
 Enable Automatic Item Updates and regularly sync your inventory system.
-Moreover, stop redirection for price and availability, avoid custom coding, and show back-order status with the correct availability date.
+Stop redirection for price and availability, avoid custom coding, and show back-order status with the correct availability date.
 Also, avoid displaying the lowest price on the landing page, regardless of the actual price of a variant or price range.

 What causes the ‘website needs improvement’ error?